fangkuoyu/LLM-VLM-Overview/README.md

 # LLM/VLM Overview
-This repository maintains references related to Large Language Model (LLM) and Vision Language Model (VLM).
+This repository maintains materials for introduction and references related to Large Language Models (LLM) and Vision Language Models (VLM).
 - Reinforcement Learning and Large Language Models
 - Reinforcement Learning and Vision Language Models
 - TRL for LLaVA README